Reducing Disparate Exposure in Ranking: A Learning To Rank Approach: Experiments

-Given that, to the best of our knowledge, no real-world dataset proven to contain discriminatory patterns is readily available for document retrieval tasks, we injected a discriminatory pattern in this dataset.
-This was done by sorting the training list for each training query in the following order: \begin{inparaenum}[1.] \item all male experts, \item all female experts, \item all male non-experts, and \item all female non-experts. \end{inparaenum} This simulates a scenario where expertise has been judged correctly, but training lists have been ordered with a bias against women, placing them systematically below men having the same level of expertise.
-For our training data we created a six-fold cross-validation dataset, each containing 50 training queries and 10 testing queries.
-We will release the dataset with the camera-ready version of this paper.
+\spara{W3C experts (TREC Enterprise) Dataset.} This dataset originates from the expert search task at the TREC 2005 Enterprise Track~\cite{craswell2005overview}, where an algorithm has to retrieve a sorted list of experts for a given topic, given a corpus of e-mails written by possible candidates.
+While all experts are considered equally expert, we injected a discriminatory pattern in this dataset by sorting the ground truth for each training query in the following order: \begin{inparaenum}[1.] \item all male experts, \item all female experts, \item all male non-experts, and \item all female non-experts. \end{inparaenum} This simulates a scenario where expertise has been judged correctly, but training lists have been ordered with a bias against women, placing them systematically below men at the same level of expertise.
+We computed a series of text-retrieval features for each query-document pair, such as word count and tf-idf scores by usage of the Elasticsearch Learning to Rank Plug-in~\cite{elasticsearch_l2r}.